Khador Winter Guard Character Solo

 Comparison to Mk2

-"Bear's strength" is a little bit stronger and "Courage of our Forefathers" affects shooting and melee attacks.
+"Bear's strength" is a little bit stronger and "For the Motherland" affects shooting and melee attacks.

 He is also naturally tough now.